 Beryl Vaughan / ForensicExpertPro

-For 20 years I worked for San Francisco powerhouse law firms Howard, Rice (now Arnold Porter), and renowned boutique firms Sideman & Bancroft, Greene Radovsky/Fox Rothschild as a Litigation and Probate Case Manager and Paralegal.
+For 20 years I worked for San Francisco powerhouse law firms like Howard, Rice (now the global firm Arnold Porter), and renowned boutique firms Sideman & Bancroft, Greene Radovsky/Fox Rothschild as a Litigation and Probate Case Manager and Paralegal.

 High-profile clients in the arts, film, and finance made the work interesting, and stakes high.

 When I looked for work closer to home I found a very different and fascinating gear in the workings of law.

 Expert Witness Work and Forensic Psychiatry–Behind the Scenes